 Yes.
 Collaborations between groups with different areas of expertise and willingness to test respective technologies in combination with the innovations of others to assess their synergistic potential is encouraged.

 Yes.
-Interested parties that do not submit this request will not be eligible for consideration.
 The request should be sent to HealingLungs@hhs.gov and include the project title, key project staff, and a brief description of the proposed project.

 Regulatory and commercial strategies beyond the proposed study are desirable but not required.